-From the example of the sunset picture in installment #1 of this photography basics series, you have learned the importance of taking full control over the exposure on your camera.
-Now, it’s time to dig into your camera and learn the three most basic tools available to you in controlling the exposure.
+From the sunset picture example, you have learned the importance of taking full control over the exposure on your camera.
+Now, it's time to dig into your camera and learn the three most basic tools available to you in controlling the exposure.

 Those tools are shutter speed, aperture, and ISO.
 After I explain what each one does, I'll explain why we need three separate tools to control the brightness or darkness of the photo.